German retribution against Poles who helped Jews: Criminal penalties for helping Jews

 At the same time, the occupation authorities imposed draconian penalties for hiding Jews or providing them with any assistance.
-According to Sebastian Piątkowski and Jacek A. Młynarczyk, "a milestone on the road to complete isolation of the Jewish community from the rest of the conquered population" was signing by Hans Frank of the aforementioned Third Ordinance on Restrictions on residence in the General Government (October 15, 1941).
-This was the first legal act providing for the death penalty for Poles who "knowingly give shelter" to Jews residing outside the ghetto without permission.
+According to Sebastian Piątkowski and Jacek A. Młynarczyk, "a milestone on the road to complete isolation of the Jewish community from the rest of the conquered population" was the signing by Hans Frank of the aforementioned Third Ordinance on Restrictions on residence in the General Government (October 15, 1941).
+This was the first law providing for the death penalty for Poles who "knowingly give shelter" to Jews residing outside the ghetto without permission.
 This document also announced that "instigators and helpers are subject to the same punishment as the offender, the attempted act will be punished as a committed act", but stated that in lighter cases a prison sentence may be imposed.
-The aim of the regulation was clear – discourage Jews from seeking rescue outside the ghetto and discourage Polish people from helping them.
+The aim of the regulation was clear: to discourage Jews from seeking rescue outside the ghetto and to discourage Polish people from helping them.

 Soon afterward, orders with similar content were issued in all districts of the General Government, signed by local governors or SS and police leaders.
 In many cases, similar orders and announcements were also published by the lower administrative authorities.
-The announcement issued on November 10, 1941 by the governor of the Warsaw district, Dr Ludwig Fischer, was even more restrictive than Frank's regulation, as it provided for the death penalty to every Pole who "consciously grants shelter or otherwise helps the hiding Jews by providing accommodation (e. g. overnight accommodation, subsistence, by taking them to vehicles of all kinds".
+The announcement issued on November 10, 1941, by the governor of the Warsaw district, Dr Ludwig Fischer, was even more restrictive than Frank's regulation, as it provided for the death penalty for every Pole who "consciously grants shelter or otherwise helps the hiding Jews by providing accommodation (e.g., overnight accommodation), subsistence, by taking them to vehicles of all kinds".